haiyi-bespoke/readme_test/README.md

   ```

 + #### Top 10 Subcontractors by Exposure to GC
-  the top 10 subs ranked by the percentage of total contracts value associated <br/>
+  the top 10 subs ranked by contracts dollar exposure value to the gc
-  with the gc

   ```json
   {